hoangcuong2011/Good-Papers/Differentiated Softmax.md

 in a bin have the same embedding size (d_A, d_B and d_C).
 With D-softmax our network is structured in this way: each word in D-softmax is represented as a vector with the size of d_A + d_B + d_C.
 The vector is very sparse.
 For example, if a word belongs to bin A, then except the first d_A elements, the rest elements in the vector are zero.
 If a word belongs to bin A, the first d_A elements and the last d_C elements are zero.
 Finally, if a word belongs to bin C, only the last d_C elements are non-zero.
 The weight matrix is also much larger, but are super sparse (See figure 1).

+To me D-Softmax is a nice idea to know.
+It is, however, not clear from the paper: How to bin words based on their frequency and how to determine embedding size (d_A, d_B and d_C)